echarlie/rawdog-py3/README.md

-rawdog: RSS Aggregator Without Delusions Of Grandeur Adam Sampson <ats@offog.org>
+# rawdog: RSS Aggregator Without Delusions Of Grandeur

+ - Original work by Adam Sampson <ats@offog.org>
+ - Python 3 porting by echarlie <echarlie@vtluug.org>

+This is a very lazy Python 3 port of the original [rawdog](https://offog.org/code/rawdog/), because pip for python2 isn't available on Debian 11, and I wasn't going to be bothered to migrate my newsfeed to a different tool.
+I ran 2to3, played swapped `cgi.encode` for `html.encode`, and fixed some of the abuse of string types and encodings that are less-necessary as py3 is UTF-8-by-default.
+Things may work for you, or not;
+I've not tested any plugins (they'd need to be ported to py3 as well), because I don't use any.

+I've haphazardly incremented the version to `3.0`.
+This seems appropriate.

+---

 rawdog is a feed aggregator, capable of producing a personal "river of news" or a public "planet" page.
 It supports all common feed formats,